williamyaoh/named-read-macros/README.md

   Creates a named read macro, which executes `BODY` in a context where `*STANDARD-INPUT*` is bound to a stream containing just the contents which the read macro was called with, and associates this macro with `NAME`.

   Just like a normal macro, `BODY` should return a Lisp form to then get evaluated where the named read macro was called.

   Because `NAMED-READ-MACROS` hijacks the Lisp reader, we can't rely on matching parentheses to know when the newly-defined read macro *ends*, so we look for the sequence of characters `"END-${NAME}"`, *immediately* followed by a close parenthesis, in order to know when the read macro ends.
-Case is checked against `NAME` by transforming the ending string according to the case of the current readtable; if `(SYMBOL-NAME NAME)` matches the transforming ending string exactly, we've found the end tag.
-In particular, this means that using `DEFINE` with a pipe-enclosed string with mixed case will make such a read macro impossible to end under the standard readtable (though why one would define such a macro is another question entirely!)
+Case is checked against `NAME` by transforming the ending string according to the case of the current readtable; if `(SYMBOL-NAME NAME)` matches the transformed ending string exactly, we've found the end tag.
+In particular, this means that using `DEFINE` with a pipe-enclosed symbol with lowercase characters will make such a read macro impossible to end under the standard readtable (though why one would define such a macro is another question entirely!)

   Leading whitespace after opening the read macro will not be passed to `BODY`, but trailing whitespace before the ending tag will.

   Note that `DEFINE` has no compile-time effects by default; the rationale is that doing so would also require any functions used by a read macro defined by `DEFINE` to be available at compile-time.
 Since this is not the